HMS Ladybird (1916): History

 Ladybird was allocated to Singapore in 1940 and then, along with five others of the class, stripped down and towed to the Mediterranean Sea.
 During the journey she sustained damage which meant she was limited to a speed of 7 kn due to a misaligned hull.
 She was initially used to guard Port Said.

 In late December 1940 and early January 1941 Ladybird was engaged at close range, bombarding the Italian port of Bardia in Libya, in support of the Allied Capture of Bardia on 5 January 1941 as part of Operation Compass.

-On 25 February 1941 she landed a Royal Marines unit during Operation Abstention, an ill-fated attempt to seize the Italian island of Kastelorizo, where she was hit by an aerial bomb.
+On 25 February 1941 she landed a Royal Marine unit during Operation Abstention, an ill-fated attempt to seize the Italian island of Kastelorizo, where she was hit by an aerial bomb.
 Later, acting in support of the Tobruk garrison, she shelled the Gazala airfield and ferried in supplies.
 During this duty, on 12 May 1941, she was severely damaged by dive bombers and set on fire, settling on an even keel in 10 ft of water.
 Still above water, her 3 in gun was used as an anti-aircraft gun; replaced Ladybird in supporting Tobruk.